When Bousfield localizations and homotopy idempotent functors meet again: Producing Bousfield localizations from small data

-\begin{section}{Producing Bousfield localizations from small data} This section deals with a modest generalization of an usual method to construct left Bousfield localizations in practice (see \cite[Section 4.2]{hirschhorn_model_2003}).
+This section deals with a modest generalization of an usual method to construct left Bousfield localizations in practice (see \cite[Section 4.2]{hirschhorn_model_2003}).
 This mild generalization will allow us to produce Bousfield localizations that were not known to exist so far in Section \ref{sect_Applications}.

 \paragraph{Finding a BF-reflector from small data.} When one tries to understand the homotopy theory of a full subcategory of $\Ho\M$, it turns out that finding a set of maps $\Srect$ with respect to which the objects of the full subcategory are just $\Srect$-local objects (in some sense) is a fruitful idea.
 There are mainly two ways for an object to be $\Srect$-local: using the canonical mapping spaces associated to any (semi)model category (via frames) or using an enrichment of the (semi)model structure.
 In both situations, we require that the (local) object $\Zrect$ witnesses the maps of $\Srect$ as equivalences through the lenses of the selected derived mapping functor $\Map(\star,\Zrect)$.